 Long distance is one huuuge challenge.
-You may have doubts whether you should stay together, whether you can trust your partner, and problems in organizing how often to see each other.
+You may have doubts whether you should stay together, whether you can trust your partner, and problems in organising how often to plan visits.
 It can make or break you as a couple.

 If you are already in an LDR, or are about to go into one and need an insight of what its like, then this is for you.
 I will start off with negatives because its nice to save the best news till last.

-- Lack of physical touch and intimacy – Sometimes all i want is physical touch.
+Lack of physical touch and intimacy – Sometimes all i want is physical touch.
 I want to walk down the street holding his hand, I want to cuddle in bed, I want to see him come home from work and give him a kiss, I want to give or receive a back rub.
 Long-distance can get a bit lonely.
 Of course you still see your family and friends but you will miss that intimate touch with your loved one.

-- Communication – This can be a challenge if you have different schedules.
-I go to classes during the day then work at night to pay some of my school fees, and at one stage he was working nights.
+Communication – This can be a challenge if you have different schedules.
+I go to classes during the day then work at night to pay for some of my school fees, and at one stage he was working nights.
 This meant that we wouldn’t get to have a proper phone-call for half a week until one of us had a day off.
-In an LDR, communication is ALL YOU HAVE most of the time so make it a priority to have regular phone-calls as well as some video calls.
+In an LDR, communication is ALL YOU HAVE most of the time, so make it a priority to have regular phone-calls as well as some video calls.

-- Trust – Make sure you are with a partner you can trust completely.
-With everything going on in your day-to-day life the last thing you need is to sit around worrying if your partner is chatting up other girls at a nightclub or doing things behind your back.
+Trust – Make sure you are with a partner you can trust completely.
+With everything going on in your day-to-day life, the last thing you need is to sit around worrying if your partner is chatting up other girls at a nightclub or doing things behind your back.
 You need to communicate about everything and always be honest with how you feel so you can talk it out.

-- You can’t share everything with your loved one – Whether you went to a cafe or restaurant and had a really delicious meal, accomplished a new goal, or if you are just relaxing at home with a glass of wine reading a book, your partner isn’t there.
+You can’t share everything with your loved one – Whether you went to a cafe or restaurant and had a really delicious meal, accomplished a new goal, or if you are just relaxing at home with a glass of wine reading a book, your partner isn’t there.
 Yes it is nice to have space and alone time sometimes, but when you try to explain exciting things over the phone it’s just not the same compared to if they were there to see it in person or experience it with you.

-- It can be hard to resolve fights and arguments – Because all you have is a phone to speak into and a voice to hear, it can be very restricting.
+It can be hard to resolve fights and arguments – Because all you have is a phone to speak into and a voice to hear, it can be very restricting.
 You can’t go up to your partner and put your arms around them, or look into their eyes when they are speaking.
-Try not to hang up on each other or go days without getting it sorted.
+Try not to hang up on each other during an argument, or go days without getting it sorted.

-- It can be hard to be spontaneous – What if you decide to make a surprise visit to your partners house, and they aren’t home because they are working a 10-hour shift?
+It can be hard to be spontaneous – What if you decide to make a surprise visit to your partners house, and they aren’t home because they are working a 10-hour shift?
 Or you want to go on a little holiday or day trip but the other person doesn’t have any spare money?
 You can send surprises in the mail – for ideas click here, but it can be very limiting.

 Now, finally onto..

-- You get time to work on yourself – Whether there are certain goals you want to achieve, hobbies you want to enjoy or a career you want to pursue, you have time!
+You get time to work on yourself – Whether there are certain goals you want to achieve, hobbies you want to enjoy or a career you want to pursue, you have time!
 You aren’t constantly distracted from being around someone else constantly.
 You can get up and get stuff done!

-- Everything is more ‘special’ – Cuddling, holding hands, going to the mall with their company, sitting on the couch eating cheese and crackers, looking into their eyes.
+Everything is more ‘special’ – Cuddling, holding hands, going to the mall with their company, sitting on the couch eating cheese and crackers, looking into their eyes.
 When you don’t get to see each other much you really strive to take in every moment and appreciate every little thing.

-- You can create surprises for each other – Sending their favorite food in the post, giving them ‘open when’ letters, planning things that they will enjoy.
+You can create surprises for each other – Sending their favorite food in the post, giving them ‘open when’ letters, planning things that they will enjoy.
 It makes everything so exciting and gives you something to work on as ‘projects’ when they aren’t around.
 It will make your partner happy to know you were thinking of them.

-- You learn to work on yourself first – How can someone love you if you don’t love yourself?
+You learn to work on yourself first – How can someone love you if you don’t love yourself?
 Practice self-care and self-development.
 Learn new things, discover new hobbies, spend time with friends, remain active and fit, cook amazing meals, do well at your job, learn to control your finances, create goals for yourself, create travel plans if you want to travel in the future.
 There are so many things you can do to become the best version of yourself.
 Be the best you can be and your partner won’t be able to resist you!

-- It can set you up for long-term success in your relationship – If you manage to make it through all the hurdles – the lack of physical touch, money problems, communication challenges, trusting each other, getting to know each other over a long period of time, resolving arguments over the phone and saying all of those goodbyes, then surely that sets you up for the long-run.
+It can set you up for long-term success in your relationship – If you manage to make it through all the hurdles – the lack of physical touch, money problems, communication challenges, trusting each other, getting to know each other over a long period of time, resolving arguments over the phone and saying all of those goodbyes, then surely that sets you up for the long-run.
 Long distance seriously requires teamwork to cheer each other up, be on the same page and work together.
 If you can last through this and remain on a positive level, you can make it through anything.

 I hope this helped you to gain a perspective.
 Tell me about your experience or ask any questions in the comments!